GeotrekCE/Geotrek-admin/docs/loading-data.rst

 ::

-    make load_data
+    docker-compose run web initial.sh

 :note:

     This command will load default users, groups, default values for lists... in French and English.
-So you need to enable EN and FR at least in ``etc/settings.ini``
+So you need to enable EN and FR at least in ``custom.py``

 Required Super User